dawn to dusk triple challenge

 - Rule 5 If the event is stopped or suspended, and there is no prospect of a section being completed, teams will be awarded a time for each incomplete section equivalent to the average time for that section achieved by teams so far.

-- Rule 6 If you present yourself ready to start a leg, but you have to wait (eg. a kayak is not available, or the event has been temporarily suspended), the time you wait will be deducted from your team’s overall time.
+- Rule 6 If you present yourself ready to start a leg, but you have to wait (eg. a canoe is not available, or the event has been temporarily suspended), the time you wait will be deducted from your team’s overall time.